cor1nthian/videocreator/README.md

 # videocreator
 Script creates MP4 files from MP3 files and an image

-Script uses exe tools fffmpeg / ffprobe, read more on this in script comments
+Script uses fffmpeg / ffprobe exe tools, read more on this in script comments

 Tested with Windows 10